lolopinto/ent/docs/docs/intro.md

   }
 }
 ```
-should end with this error:
+should end with this error because we identified the `EmailAddress` as `unique` in the schema above:

 ```json
 {